What projects require a zoning certificate?

 Businesses moving into or relocating within Bainbridge Township need to apply for a commercial use zoning certificate.
 It is in the permitting process that it is determined that the proposed use is permitted at a given location and the new business is registered with the township with the contact information of the business owner.

 Do I need a zoning certificate to move or erect a sign?

 Ground, wall, marquee, and window signs require zoning certificates.
 When an old sign is moved to a new location on the property or structure a zoning certificate is required.
 Changing the text of a changeable copy sign does not require a zoning certificate.

 Are temporary signs permitted?

-Temporary signs are permitted with a zoning certificate under very specific circumstances in the residential zoning districts.
+Temporary signs may be permitted with a zoning certificate.
 Contact the Zoning Department regarding temporary signs.

 Are signs permitted in the road right of way or on utility poles?

 Signs are not permitted in the road right of way or on utility poles.

 May I run a business from my home?